-School Division Official Please cite the rule violation n and the time/part in routil ne in which the violation occurred.
-DEDUCTION CATEGORY NUMBER OF DEDUCTIONS DEDUCTION TOTAL Music Time - 1:30 Overtime - (1) Total Time - 3 min.
-Overtime - (1) Missed Skill Examples: Stunt or Mount comes down, pyramid collapse, tumbling lands knees or back x 1 Incomplete Skill Examples: Single downs (or full downs) that land on the stomach, cradles whose flyers feet hit the ground or bases fall/knees hit the ground, hands touch down on tumbling x .5 Boundary Violation Examples: One foot or hand is over the boundary line x .5 IHSA Terms & Conditions Violation x 1 TOTAL POINT DEDUCTIONS :
+School Division Official

+Please cite the rule violation and the time/part in routine in which the violation occurred.

+DEDUCTION CATEGORY NUMBER OF DEDUCTIONS DEDUCTION TOTAL

+Music Time - 1:30 Overtime - (1)

+Total Time - 3 min.
+Overtime - (1)

+Missed Skill Examples: Stunt or Mount comes down, tumbling lands on knees or back x1

+Pyramid Collapse x 2

+Incomplete Skill Examples: Single downs (or full downs) that land on the stomach, hands touch down on tumbling х .5

+Boundary Violation Examples: One foot or hand is over the boundary line x .5

+IHSA Terms & Conditions Violation x 1

+TOTAL POINT DEDUCTIONS: